Air Transat Flight 236: Indications of a fuel problem

 At 05:36 UTC, the pilots received a warning of fuel imbalance.

+Rather than referring to the appropriate checklists, the crew actioned procedures from memory, and this resulted in the cross-feeding of fuel into an already leaking engine.

-Still unaware of the fuel leak, they followed a standard procedure to remedy the imbalance by transferring fuel from the left wing tank to the right wing tank.
-The transferred fuel was lost through the fractured fuel line, which was leaking at about one gallon per second.
+The transferred fuel was lost through the fractured fuel line, which was leaking at about 13 tonnes per hour (more than 3.6 kg/s).
 This caused a higher-than-normal fuel flow through the fuel-oil heat exchanger, which in turn led to a drop in oil temperature and a rise in oil pressure for the no. 2 engine.

 At 05:45 UTC, the pilots decided to divert to Lajes Air Base in the Azores.
-They declared a fuel emergency with Santa Maria Oceanic air traffic control three minutes later.
+Initially there was a 14 degree heading deviation from their assigned heading of 230 degrees magnetic caused by the autopilot being in true heading mode.
+After 2 minutes Santa Maria Oceanic air traffic control radioed "Transat 236 heavy maintain 230 magnetic heading".
+This transmission was not acknowledged, but the aircraft turned to the correct heading.
+They declared a fuel emergency with Santa Maria Oceanic air traffic control three minutes after the heading was corrected.

-At 06:13 UTC, while still 150 nmi from Lajes and at 39000 ft, engine no. 2 flamed out due to fuel starvation.
+At 06:13 UTC, while still 150 nmi from Lajes and at 39000 ft, engine no. 2 flamed out from fuel starvation.
 Piché then initiated a descent to 33000 ft, which was the proper single-engine altitude for the weight of the plane at that time.
 Ten minutes later, the crew sent a mayday to Santa Maria Oceanic air traffic control.